MezoFoundation/constitution/README.md

 This collection of Mezo Systems is Meta Mezo.

 Once a person becomes a citizen of a particular Mezo system, that citizen can not move to a different Mezo system.
+[This rule will be changed]

 [HOW TO SOLVE FOR DIFFERENCES IN LAW, AND DIFFERENCES IN FEAUTURES TOGGLED]